 If you are planning your Lake Garda itinerary, this post will help you.
-Whether you stay 1 day, 3 days, 5 days or 7 days in Lake Garda- here are tips for your trip.
+Whether you stay 1 day, 3 days, 5 days, 7 days, or even 10 days in Lake Garda- here are tips for your trip.

 The area аrоund Lake Garda оffеrѕ tons of орроrtunitiеѕ for fun, rеlаxаtiоn, and recreation.
 There is something to do in Lake Garda for kids, teenagers, young adults, adults, and seniors.

-LAKE GARDA TRAVEL TIPS
+FAQ: LAKE GARDA TIPS FOR YOUR ITINERARY

 Best Time to Visit Lake Garda

-With the beaches, and the options of water sport activities, many people flock to Lake Garda in the summer – and it gets busy!
+With the beaches and the options for water sports activities, many people flock to Lake Garda in the summer!
+Then it gets busy!
 If you really like busy and also hot weather, then visit in July and August.

-If you visit during off-season (always my preferred time of traveling) you should only keep in mind, that some restaurants might be closed and you might not be able to do all the activities.
+If you visit during the shoulder season (always my preferred time of traveling), you should only keep in mind that some restaurants might be closed, and you might not be able to do all the activities.
 However, prices will drop during the shoulder season.

 Getting Around Lake Garda